-If the amount of any item of distributive or pro rata income or deduction on the pass-through entity's federal return of income is changed or corrected by the Internal Revenue Service or other competent authority, or through renegotiation of a contract with the United States, the entity must notify the Department of Taxation and issue each owner an amended Virginia Schedule VK-1 within one year of the federal change.
-If a pass-through entity amends its federal return of income in any manner that would affect its Virginia return or the Virginia returns or tax liabilities of its owners, the entity must file an amended Virginia return and issue each owner an amended Virginia Schedule VK-1 with full disclosure of the federal amendment.
+If the amount of any item of distributive or pro rata income, or deduction on the PTE's federal return of income is changed or corrected by the IRS or any other competent authority, or through renegotiation of a contract with the United States, the entity must notify the Department and issue an amended Schedule VK-1 to each owner within one year of the federal change.
+If a PTE amends its federal return of income in any manner that would affect its Virginia return or the Virginia returns or tax liabilities of its owners, the entity must file an amended Virginia return and issue an amended Schedule VK-1 to each owner with full disclosure of the federal amendment.